-These types of headphones are also often used audio professionals, news team and even commentators in sports or other types of shows.
+These types of headphones are also often used by audio professionals, news teams, and even commentators in sports or other types of shows.
 I have some kind of ‘favoritism’ with headphones of this type but here are some of the best in this category:

 Cons: Treble is a bit peaky.
 Can be a tad bright for some.

-The treble of these cans are more relaxed too and unlike the HD25, there’s not much emphasis on the highs part and while its not strident, its still clear.
+The treble of these cans is more relaxed too and unlike the HD25, there’s not much emphasis on the highs part, and while it’s not strident, it’s still clear.
 Beyer DT1350 on Amazon

 Cons: Can be hard to get a good seal with.

 V-Moda XS/M80 – V-Moda is another good name in the headphone industry and both the new XS and old M80 are very good in this category.
-They don’t quite have the same sonic finesse as the two above but overall they are a very competent headphones for its price range.
-Sound is a bit more forward in the mids part but is not excessively bright going towards the highs.
-Its also pretty durable too.
+They don’t quite have the same sonic finesse as the two above but overall they are very competent headphones for their price range.
+The sound is a bit more forward in the mids part but is not excessively bright going towards the highs.
+It’s also pretty durable too.

 Cons: Recessed treble, mediocre noise isolation.

-AKG K518LE – These closed-back headphone is a good entry level can for those who like lots of bass.
+AKG K518LE – This closed-back headphone is a good entry-level can for those who like lots of basses.
 The bass hits hard and has very good overall quality.
 The mids and treble are not bad too especially for the price point.